 Another significant flaw is the poor quality velcro used on the wrist strap.
 You will be forced to adjust and then readjust the strap frequently, often right in between your workouts.
 This can get very irritating and might affect your focus in the gym.
 Overall, build quality is also not the best out there.
 Bits and parts will fall or peel off sooner rather than later, so beware of that as well.

 All in all, Trideer has focused on delivering a pair of workout gloves with a lot of features at a very low price point.
 Corners have been cut, and the results are quite evident on these gloves.
 They are very versatile and should work for anybody who needs a pair of workout gloves for the gym, weight training, or CrossFit.

 Support, traction, and hand protection are all there.
-What is missing is durability, and fit and finish especially in the wrist area.
-On the whole, this is a more than decent product, available at an alluring price.
+What is missing is durability and fit and finish, especially in the wrist area.
+On the whole, this is a more than a decent product available at an alluring price.

 2. Skott Evo 2 Weightlifting Gloves – Most Durable Gloves For Weight Training

 Like the Trideer, the Skott Evo 2 is a weightlifting glove with added wrist strap and padding.
 The gloves are made from soft synthetic fabrics, with faux leather bits for extra padding and grip.
 These gloves are available in six sizes, from extra small (XS) to double extra-large (XXL).
 The only color variant available is a black and grey finish glove.

 Build quality is where the Evo 2 scores heavily in comparison to some of the other gloves on the market.
 The stitching is of a high standard, with double stitching offering superior durability.
 The gloves have a lot of padding inside, which quite good for most weightlifting exercises.